MicrochipTech/AzureDemo_AnyCloud/README.md

 NOTE: You can access any of your IoT Central applications in the future by accessing the [IoT Central Portal](https://apps.azureiotcentral.com).

-**[OPTIONAL] (recommended for a future time)** [Click here](PythonScriptDeepDive.md) for a detailed deep dive into what each operation in the Python script is doing with respect to the AT command set implemented by the AnyCloud™ firmware.
+**[OPTIONAL] (recommended for a future time)** Click [here](PythonScriptDeepDive.md) for a detailed deep dive into what each operation in the Python script is doing with respect to the AT command set implemented by the AnyCloud™ firmware.

 ## Setting Up the Actual Embedded Firmware Example

-Now that we've successfully run Python scripts on a PC to emulate all of the necessary transactions an IoT device would need to emulate a WBZ451 Curiosity device model, we can now run a "real" embedded firmware example that's programmed onto the actual [WBZ451 Curiosity Board](https://www.microchip.com/en-us/development-tool/EV96B94A).
+Now that we've successfully run Python scripts on a PC to emulate all of the necessary transactions an IoT device would need to emulate a WBZ451 Curiosity device model, we can now run a "real" embedded firmware example that's programmed onto the actual [WBZ451 Curiosity Board](https://www.microchip.com/en-us/development-tool/EV96B94A) (if using the [PIC18F57Q84 Curiosity Nano Evaluation Kit](https://www.microchip.com/en-us/development-tool/DM182030) as the Host MCU board, click [here](PIC18F57Q84_CNANO.md)).

-1. Press the reset button on the AnyCloud™ serial bridge board
+1. Press the RESET (or MCLR) button on the AnyCloud™ serial bridge board
     - WFI32-IoT Development Board: `RESET`
     - PIC32 WFI32E Curiosity Board: `MCLR`